-- 1.1.1 This Sustainability Report has been prepared for Fareham Borough Council as part of the combined Sustainability Appraisal (SA) and Strategic Environmental Assessment (SEA) process for the Fareham Borough Local Plan 2037. - 1.1.2 The Sustainability Report has been produced in compliance with the Town and Country Planning (Local Planning) (England) Regulations 2012 and Environmental Assessment of Plans and Programmes Regulations 2004.
-It incorporates the Environmental Report which is required in accordance with EU Directive 2001/42/EC on Environmental Assessment of Plans and Programmes (the SEA Directive). - 1.1.3 The report presents an appraisal of the Publication Plan which has been prepared in accordance with Regulation 19 of the 2012 Regulations, and forms part of the evidence base upon which the plan is based.
+- 1.1.1 This Sustainability Report has been prepared for Fareham Borough Council as part of the combined Sustainability Appraisal (SA) and Strategic Environmental Assessment (SEA) process for the Fareham Borough Local Plan 2037. - 1.1.2 The Sustainability Report has been produced in compliance with the Town and Country Planning (Local Planning) (England) Regulations 2012 and Environmental Assessment of Plans and Programmes Regulations 2004 (henceforth referred to as the SEA Regulations).
+It incorporates the Environmental Report which is required in accordance with the SEA Regulations EU Directive 2001/42/EC on Environmental Assessment of Plans and Programmes (the SEA Directive). - 1.1.3 The report presents an appraisal of the Revised Publication Local Plan which has been prepared in accordance with Regulation 19 of the 2012 Regulations, and forms part of the evidence base upon which the plan is based.